Fabian-Gruenbichler/rust/src/doc/rustdoc/src/read-documentation/search.md

     as a type parameter even if a matching name is found.
 If you know that you don't want a type parameter, you can force it to match something else by giving it a different prefix like `struct:T`.

-  * It's impossible to search for references or pointers.
-The wrapped types can be searched for, so a function that takes `&File` can be found with `File`, but you'll get a parse error when typing an `&` into the search field.

   * Searching for lifetimes is not supported.